apierz/nerdbar.widget/README.md

 # Bar

-Personal [Übersicht](http://tracesof.net/uebersicht/) system information bar for use with [Kwm](https://github.com/koekeishiya/kwm) window manager and designed with colors from Hlissner's [Doom Theme](http://github.com/hlissner/emacs-doom-theme).
+Personal [Übersicht](http://tracesof.net/uebersicht/) system information bar for use with [Kwm](https://github.com/koekeishiya/kwm) window manager and designed with colors from the classic Monokai theme.

 Originally created by [herrbischoff](https://github.com/herrbischoff).